Defects at Play: Shaping the Photophysics and Photochemistry of Ice: Discussion

 In this theoretical contribution, we have taken an important first step to elucidate, with cutting-edge electronic structure methods, the photophysics and photochemistry of ice, highlighting the important role of different defects.
 Comparing absorption and emission processes in pristine, defect-free ice to those in defective crystals explicitly incorporating vacancies, ionic and Bjerrum coordination topologies, we demonstrate the significant influence of all these defects, providing new perspectives on how to interpret the available absorption and emission experiments, as well as cultivating the way for new measurements.

 To the best of our knowledge, high resolution experiments that probe the UV absorption of ice and the resulting photoproducts are scarce.
-Kobayashi showed that for short exposures to UV light, the first absorption band of hexagonal ice occurs at $\sim$8.7 eV, as seen in the cyan curve in Fig. S14\cite{kobayashi1983optical}, with an onset at 7.7 eV.
-Quickenden and co-workers reported the time-evolution of the excitation spectra upon continuous UV-irradiation at 4.8 eV after several hours\cite{quickenden1985uv,matich1993oxygen} - they observe a broad peak centered at 5.6 eV, and an onset more than 1 eV lower (yellow to red curves in Fig. S14).
-Furthermore, upon excitation at 5.64 eV, in Ref. \cite{quickenden1985uv} they observed luminescence spectra with a peak at 3.65 eV (black curve in Fig. S14).
-Other experiments conducted in the field of planetary science, have shown that UV-irradiation can induce phase transitions in ice possibly catalyzed by the creation of defects\cite{Kouchi_2021}.
+Kobayashi showed that for short exposures to UV light, the first absorption band of hexagonal ice occurs at $\sim$8.7 eV, as seen in the cyan curve in Fig. S17 \cite{kobayashi1983optical}, with an onset at 7.7 eV.
+Quickenden and co-workers reported the time-evolution of the excitation spectra upon continuous UV-irradiation at 4.8 eV after several hours \cite{quickenden1985uv,matich1993oxygen} - they observe a broad peak centered at 5.6 eV, and an onset more than 1 eV lower (yellow to red curves in Fig. S17).
+Furthermore, upon excitation at 5.64 eV, in Ref. \cite{quickenden1985uv} they observed luminescence spectra with a peak at 3.65 eV (black curve in Fig. S17).
+It is also worth noting that in the Quickenden experiments\cite{matich1993oxygen,langford2000}, by exciting at 4.8 eV, again under continuous UV irradiation, the emergence of a long-lived phosphorescence band at 2.95 eV is observed (see Fig. S17).
+Our current calculations only account for the excitations involving the lowest lying singlet states, hence we cannot make any definitive claims about the origin of this emission peak, which would require the calculation of triplet states.
+Nonetheless, it is plausible that excitation at 4.8 eV initially populates a singlet state that subsequently undergoes inter-system crossing to a triplet state.
+Other experiments conducted in the field of planetary science, have shown that UV-irradiation can induce phase transitions in ice possibly catalyzed by the creation of defects \cite{Kouchi_2021}.